Three Waters Reform

 Kaikōura District Council will not agree to transfer any water, wastewater or storm water assets to any other entity without first undertaking a full consultative or referendum process with the Kaikōura community.

-It is stressed that the Council is not yet consulting with you on whether our district should or should not be part of the proposed new large water entity.
-We will be undertaking that at some stage in the future.
 We will continue to keep you informed as these important reforms develop through our website, Facebook page and monthly newsletter, sign up here for our monthly newsletter.